-'Little Bit of Bread and No Cheese’ - A Call for Change
+'Little Bit of Bread and No Cheese

 At Yorkshire Organic Millers, we are determined to find ways to ensure organic farmers are paid a proper price for their milling grain; that has to be a price which reflects the risks and true costs of growing it.
 In other words our farmers need to be rewarded with a far greater degree of reassurance and protection.